Enter your golf scores, and view your annual summary, in this free Excel workbook. There are single-player and multi-player versions of the workbook.

 So, for the first hole, the OFFSET function returns the par score that is 1 column to the right of the named range, CoursePar (column 2, minus 1) -- cell C8

 There is also a version of the Golf Scores workbook for multiple players.

 The names for the drop down are listed on the AdminLists sheet, in a named Excel table.

 At the top of the Summary sheet, there is a drop down list of player names.

 On the SummaryALL sheet, a pivot table shows results for all the players - number of rounds, best score, average score, best net, and average net.

-Multi Player: Download the zipped Excel Golf Scores - Multi Player workbook.
+2) Multi Player: Get the zipped Excel Golf Scores - Multi Player workbook.
 The file is in xlsx format, and does NOT contain any macros.